reportportal/service-ui/app/docs/14-pullRequests.md

 1. checkout branch of corresponding feature.
 2. make all fixes related to Code Review comments.
-3. commit them with name "Code Review fixes - `i`.". `i` - number of Code Review round.
+3. commit them with name "`Jira task id`: Code Review fixes - `i`.". `i` - number of Code Review round.
 4. fetch latest changes from _`upstream`_ again and rebase you branch onto _`upstream/develop`_.
 5. resolve conflicts if they are exist.
 6. force changes into _`origin`_ feature branch.
 7. PR should be updated automatically.

-> Please try to keep you feature brunch up-to-date with _`upstream/develop`_ during whole precess of implementation.
+> Please try to keep you feature branch up-to-date with _`upstream/develop`_ during whole precess of implementation.

 > After your PR will be merged, you are able to delete feature branches from _`local`_ and _`origin`_.